 These headphones have a good battery life and charge relatively fast.
 You can also use them while they're charging which makes them a bit more convenient for the office.
 They lasted 11 hours on average and took 1.8 hours to fully charge.
 They also have a long standby mode but no auto off-timer.
 Overall, they should easily last throughout an entire day of heavy use but having an auto-off feature when inactive would have improved their batter performance by quite a bit.

 The Samsung Level app with the U Flex would have been one of the best and most customizable support software that we've tested if it was available on iOS and wasn't limited to Samsung phones.
 The app is nearly useless when paired with a regular Android device.
 All you get is a basic menu with a battery status level that doesn't show the actual % value of the battery life and basic notification management.
-However, when paired with a Samsung Galaxy S8 there are a multitude of options that you can customize like a graphic and graphic equalizer, room effects, volume monitors, and a music playback timer.
+However, when paired with a Samsung Galaxy S8 there are a multitude of options that you can customize like a graphic EQ with presets, room effects, volume monitors, and a music playback timer.
 It's a fully featured app on Samsung phones that feels stripped down on regular Android devices which limiting for all the users that purchased the U Flex and do not have a Samsung device.

 The Samsung U Flex have simultaneous, multi-device pairing but no NFC support.
 They have a great wireless range (they're one of the best wireless headphones we've tested) and a decent latency performance for a Bluetooth headphone.
 However, they do not support aptX and aptX (LL) like the Samsung Level U Pro, which means they won't be as suitable for gaming or watching movies.
 Unfortunately, they have no other connection option but Bluetooth.

 These headphones do not have NFC support for Bluetooth pairing but can connect to two devices simultaneously.
 They also have an easy to pair switch similar to the Bose headphones and automatically pair to the last synced device once you turn them on.